Prabhat147/calculator/readme.txt

-This is the readme file for the calculator.
+This is a simple calculator made in HTMl and CSS.